Do you need a ceiling fan?

 Fanimation, however, took the chance and supplemented this ceiling fan with LED lights, which means that over the course of their life, these fans would consume 10 – 15% less energy than other ceiling fans with lights, hence making them the best ceiling fans with lights.

-Justifying this fan’s price tag in more ways than one is the six reversible speeds which this fan offers.
+Justifying this fan’s price tag in more ways than one is the six reversible speeds that this fan offers.
 If you have been paying attention, you might know that other fans stop at three reversible speeds.
 Therefore, this is one other area where Fanimation leads the way.

 Next comes the number of blades and once again Fanimation didn’t disappoint.
 With six, 84’’ brushed nickel blades, these fans throw the square footage calculations out of the window as, regardless of the area, they WILL deliver air.